JacquelineFlanigan/Enabling-Otoscopy-Predictions-for-Hearing-Infection/README.md

 ## Results
 As stated above, the VGG16 model was our best fit for our data with an accuracy of 80 percent in it's predictive power and doesn't take much time to run.
-Given the contraints of the size and the atypical nature of the dataset, this model worked well but could be improved in the future if given the chance to include more otoscopy imagery and same could be said for LIME.
+Given the constraints of the size and the atypical nature of the dataset, this model worked well but could be improved in the future if given the chance to include more otoscopy imagery and same could be said for LIME.